Configurellc/docker.github.io/get-started/part2.md

     Also notice, you didn't specify what process you wanted your container to run.
 You didn't have to, as you've used the `CMD` directive when building your Dockerfile; thanks to this, Docker knows to automatically run the process `npm start` inside the container when it starts up.

-2. Visit your application in a browser at `localhost:8000`.
+2. Visit your application in a browser at `localhost:8000` or use your default machines IP address XXX.XXX.XX.XXX:8000 .
 You should see your bulletin board application up and running.
 At this step, you would normally do everything you could to ensure your container works the way you expected; now would be the time to run unit tests, for example.

 3. Once you're satisfied that your bulletin board container works correctly, you can delete it: